-Note: this has been written as a submission for the Rethinking Capitalism that I've taken as part of the MPA programme at UCL IIPP.
+Note: this has been written as a submission for the Rethinking Capitalism module that I've taken as part of the MPA programme at UCL IIPP.
 It was written at the end of March, so it might feel outdated and a pile-on on all the COVID-19 commentary floating around.

 The economic crisis triggered by the coronavirus and government responses to it has brought into relief all the excesses, dysfunctions and inequalities of modern capitalism.
 The U.K. list of key workers has shown which sectors are essential to carrying society forward.
 These workers are also severely underpaid and in precarious positions.